 The president, with the approval of the Board of Trustees, may declare the existence of a

 major financial crisis after following (1) and (2) above.
-The university’s actions in response to the crisis shall be governed by Policies 406.4.3 and 4.4.
+The university’s actions in response to the crisis will be governed by Policies 406.4.3, Program Elimination or Reduction Because of Financial Exigency, and 406.4.4, Terminations; Reductions in Status.

+.

-Program Elimination or Reduction Because of Major Financial Crisis
+2.7.3 Program Elimination or Reduction Because of Major Financial Crisis